mtiessler/QuABOS/README.md

-# QuABOS
+# QuABRO
-Quantitative Analyst Broker Open Source
+Quantitative Analyst Broker, accessible and easy to use

 ## License
 This project is licensed under the **Creative Commons Attribution-NonCommercial 4.0 International License (CC BY-NC 4.0)**.